DianaNites/cargo-toml2/README.md

 Minimal to no validation is performed on (De)serialization.
 It is up to you to ensure inputs are valid if you intend to Serialize.

+One thing this library will do for you, however, is setup default values.
+That is, if you parse a `Cargo.toml` and it doesn't define every possible option itself, the default values that cargo assumes will be there.

 ## FAQ

 * Q: What about `cargo-toml`?